 - Frozen raspberries

 - Granola of choice

 - Nut butter (to mix in)

 Do any of these combos sound like a winner for you?
 Leave a comment and let me know what you will try OR let me know your favorite bento lunch.

-And be sure to head over to the National Processed Raspberry Council’s Facebook page for a fun lunchbox giveaway later on this month!
+And be sure to head over to the National Processed Raspberry Council’s Facebook page for even more raspberry related recipes.